jasonvla/bachAndNotagenCorpora/README.md

 development of usable code to extract certain data of both the real bach chorale corpus in music21 and a custom-generated notagen corpus with a samplesize of 100 pieces.
+More NotaGen-pieces need to be generated in the future (at least a few hundred ones, even better maybe 1e3, 1e4,...)

 ## So far: